A Note on Power-OTMs: Introduction

 \section{Introduction}

 Ordinal Turing Machines (OTMs) are a model of transfinite computability introduced by Peter Koepke in \cite{Koepke:OTMs}.
 A notion of realizability based on OTMs was considered in \cite{CGP}; the guiding idea here is to consider OTM-computable functions as the underlying notion of effectivity on which the realizability notion is then based.
 A basic result on OTMs is that (provably in ZFC), OTMs cannot compute power sets.
 However, it has been argued that the formation of power sets should be regarded as a basic constructive operation in set theory, and realizability notions based on this idea have been defined and studied, see, e.g., Rathjen \cite{Rathjen:Power}, p.
 3 or Moss \cite{Moss}, p.
 248. This motivates the study of OTMs equipped with an extra command for forming power sets, which we call \textit{power-OTMs}.
+After finishing this note, we became aware that a very similar investigation was conducted earlier by Robert Passmann in \cite{Passmann}, whose ``Set Register Machines'' are essentially a register variant of power-OTMs, designed to avoid coding issues (the equivalence of the two models when the power-set operator is dropped is proved in \cite{Passmann}, Theorem 3.8).
+Below, we will indicate the corresponding results about SRMs.
+It still seems to be worth noting that these results can be integrated in the more familiar OTM-setting.
+Passmann allows his SRMs the use of arbitrary set parameters; in contrast, we consider only the cases where (i) a single ordinal parameter and (ii) no parameters are allowed.
+The results concerning the latter seem to be essentially new.
+Moreover, unlike Passmann, we do not assume the existence global well-ordering, which changes the realizability of the axiom of choice.